Roblox/open-eval/README.md

 ```

 ## Understanding Eval Result
 After eval completed, a result object will be returned as a part of http response.
+It is accessible through `https://apis.roblox.com/open-eval-api/v1/eval-records/{jobId}`

 The eval is considered as a pass only if all checks are passed.
 ```